PabloFacciano/ampscript-studio-public/index.md

 Nice to hear from you, please send your suggestions or ideas in a [new issue](https://github.com/PabloFacciano/ampscript-studio-public/issues/new).

+Since 10/29/2021, this application has public access enabled.
+Note that it is still in the ALPHA phase.

+You can subscribe to updates in [this form](https://forms.gle/U2yqb6ZbuTN52GCs9).

 ## Roadmap and Releases

 💙 Coming soon.